 Summary

-Choosing a soft delete approach isn’t that complex.
-For existing projects, make it transparent with @SQLDelete + @SQLRestriction, and add @FilterDef when you need restore or admin screens.
-If a boolean column is acceptable in a new project, @SoftDelete becomes a viable option too.
-For unique constraints, partial indexes (or NULLS NOT DISTINCT) are the first choice on PostgreSQL, and generated column + UNIQUE on MySQL.
-When you want to record the deleter, don’t rely on ? in @SQLDelete — the realistic approach is @Modifying UPDATE combined with AuditorAware.
-Align your deletion strategy at the initial design stage.
+Choosing how to do logical deletion isn’t that complex.
+For existing projects, make it transparent with @SQLDelete + @SQLRestriction, and add @FilterDef if restoration or admin screens are needed.
+If boolean column operation is acceptable for new projects, @SoftDelete is also an option.
+For unique constraints, partial indexes (or NULLS NOT DISTINCT) are the first choice for PostgreSQL, and generated columns + UNIQUE for MySQL.
+When you want to record the deleter, the realistic approach is not to rely on ? in @SQLDelete, but to handle it with @Modifying UPDATE and AuditorAware.
+Align the deletion strategy at the initial design stage.